sinch/net-ConferenceCalling/readme.md

 ```

-Now we need to add the code to for the form action to actually call out, this introduces a new type of client called ApiFactory, it makes it super simple to make request to our API and takes care of all the signing and url etc for you.
-Open home controller and add a Action and name it Callout.
+Now we need to add the code to for the form action to actually call out, this introduces a new type of client called ApiFactory, it makes it super simple to make request to our API and takes care of all the signing and URL etc. for you.
+Open home controller and add an Action and name it Callout.